Dual Eligible Guide for Seniors – How to Get Both Medicare and Medicaid

 Extra Help with Prescription Drugs

+Extra Help details for 2026 cover copay caps, asset rules, and how decisions are issued.
 All dual eligible individuals automatically qualify for “Extra Help” with Medicare Part D prescription drug costs.
-In 2025, this means:
+In 2026, this means:

 What You Pay for Prescriptions